Chocolate Mousse: Simple Dessert Recipes for Children

 1. **Cook the Dal:**

-– Drizzle the tempering over the dal and stir to combine.
+– Drizzle the tempering over the simmering dal and stir well.
+Let it continue to cook for another 2-3 minutes.

-– Serve warm with phulkas or steamed rice, paired with a side of vegetable curry or bhindi fry for a complete meal.
+– Decorate with freshly chopped coriander leaves.
+Serve hot alongside phulkas (Indian flatbreads) or steamed rice, accompanied by a side of vegetables or raita for a complete meal.

 #### Conclusion